M4AZ/TFLCodeChallenge/README.md

 Navigate to the Xunit test project and execute dotnet test, Atternatively you can directly run the tests using the IDE's run unit test option in the contextual menu.

+### How to change AppId and AppKey?
+In the root folder of the console app, you will find the appsettings.json file.
+Edit the ApiSettings.AppId property and ApiSettings.AppKey property to change the AppId and AppKey.

 # Assumptions